-Agriculture, Food and Natural Resources Career Cluster Course# Course Description Pathway 02.4710012 02.4710022 Basic Agricultural Science (1 st course in all Ag Pathways) This course is designed as the foundational course for all Agriculture, Food & Natural Resources Pathways.
-The course introduces the major areas of scientific agricultural production and research; presents problem solving lessons and introductory skills and knowledge in agricultural science and agri- related technologies.
-Plant and Landscape System Plant and Floriculture Systems 01.4610012 01.4610022 General Horticulture and Plant Science This course is designed as an introduction for the Horticulture/Plant Science Pathway Program of Study.
+Agriculture, I Food and Natural Resources Center Cl uster Code Title Description Pathway 02.4710012 02.4710022 Basic Agricultural Science This course is designed as the foundational course for all Agriculture, Food & Natural Resources Pathways.
+The course introduces the major areas of scientific agricultural production and research; presents problem solving lessons and introductory skills and knowledge in agricultural science and agriculture-related technologies.
+Classroom and laboratory activities are supplemented through supervised agricultural experiences and leadership programs and activities.
+This course is the prerequisite for all AFNR pathways and is intended for students in grades 8-10.
+1 st course in all Agriculture pathways 01.4610012 01.4610022 General Horticulture and Plant Science This course is designed as an introduction for the Horticulture/Plant Science Pathway Program of Study.
 The course introduces the major concepts of plant and horticulture science.
 Classroom and laboratory activities are supplemented through supervised agricultural experiences and leadership programs and activities.
-Plant and Landscape System Plant and Floriculture Systems 01.4620012 01.4620022 Floriculture Production and Management This course is designed to introduce students to the principles and practices of floriculture production.
+Course meets 4th science requirement Horticulture / Mechanical Systems Agriculture Leadership in Horticulture Landscape Management System Plant and Landscape System Plant and Floriculture Systems 01.4620012 01.4620022 Floriculture Production and Management This course is designed to introduce students to the principles and practices of floriculture production.
 Students will develop floriculture skills and the basic understanding necessary to be successful in entry-level positions in the floriculture industry.
 Classroom and laboratory activities are supplemented through supervised agricultural experiences and leadership programs and activities.
 Plant and Floriculture Systems 01.4700012 01.4700022 Nursery and Landscape This course is designed to provide students with the basic skills and knowledge utilized by the green industry in nursery production and management and landscape design and management.
 Classroom and laboratory activities are supplemented through supervised agricultural experiences and leadership programs and activities.
-Plant and Landscape System Architecture and Construction Career Cluster 46.5450012 46.5450012 Industry Fundamentals and Occupational Safety This course is designed as the foundational course in the Carpentry, Plumbing, Electrical, Masonry, Machining, Welding, Sheet Metal, Heating, Ventilation, Air Conditioning and Refrigeration, and HVACR Electrical pathways to prepare students for pursuit of any career in construction.
-The course prepares the trainee for the basic knowledge to function safely on or around a construction site and in the industry in general and will provide the trainee with the option for an Industry Certification in the Construction Core.
-Carpentry Plumbing Sheet Metal HVACR HVACR Electrical Welding
+Plant and Landscape System